MaxPHed/PDF_to_ICS/README.md

 - On Mac: `brew install tesseract`
 - On Windows: Download and install the executable from [here](https://github.com/UB-Mannheim/tesseract/wiki).

+##Installation
+After installing Tesseract follow these steps:
+1.Navigate to the project directory in cmd using CD (EXAMPLE: cd C:\Users\username\downloads\CalendarApp)
+2. Create a virtual environment using the following command: "python -m venv venv"
+3. Activate the virtual environment using these commands =  for Windows: "venv\Scripts\activate" , for Mac: "source venv/bin/activate"
-After installing Tesseract, install the necessary Python packages by running `pip install -r requirements.txt` in your terminal.
+4. Install the necessary dependencies by running the following command: pip install -r requirements.txt (This will install all the required packages and dependencies for the project). install the necessary Python packages by running `pip install -r requirements.txt` in your terminal.
+5. Set the module to be run with "set FLASK_APP=main.py" for windows or  "export FLASK_APP=main.py" for Bash
+6. Once the previous steps are completed you can type "flask run" in the console and it will provide a html link to your local port, copy this and paste into your webbrowers searchbar and hit enter.